ghadaAy/mavarick.ai/readme.md

 ```bash
 docker compose up --build -d
 ```
-   the backend will take a while to start as both indexing and model loading happens at startup.
+   the backend will take a while to start as indexing and model loading and downloading happen at startup.
 This is only viable in a testing setup, in a real world scenario indexing would occur on demand in a dedicated endpoint.
-2. Please wait until the container is has   started
+2. Please wait until the container has started
 3. Go to your browser at **http://localhost:8000/api/v1/docs**
 4. click the **get_answer** endpoint
 5. click **try it out**